phongmagedev/Advanced-Search-Configurable-Product/README.md

 - Posible to disable this module in configuration .
 Change configuration of module , it will remove search associate data .

-- Support multi website
+- Support multi website .

-##Develop
+## Develop

 - Kindly let me know if you have better idea to improve this module .

-- Thanks in advance
+- Thanks in advance .

 ## Report issues
 - For any issue Please help me open an issue